tldr-pages/tldr/pages/common/npm-query.md

 `npm query #{{package_name}}@{{semantic_version}}`

-- Print dependencies with no dependencies:
+- Print dependencies which have no dependencies:

 `npm query ':empty'`